Primary tabs

 Thesis / Dissertation

-Successful completion of the doctoral programme involves submission of a thesis of between 55,000 and 80,000 words (exclusive of footnotes, appendices and bibliography but subject to an overall word limit of 100,000 words, exclusive of bibliography) and an oral examination (viva voce).
+Successful completion of the doctoral programme involves the submission of a thesis of between 55,000 and 80,000 words (exclusive of footnotes, appendices and bibliography), but subject to an overall word limit of 100,000 words (exclusive of bibliography, table of contents and any other preliminary matter), and an oral examination (viva voce).
+Figures, tables, images, etc. should be counted as the equivalent of 200 words for each A4 page, or part of an A4 page, that they occupy.

 Other

-Candidates for the PhD are reviewed formally on an annual basis, at the end of the first and second year (during the third and seventh terms).
-All first year students are required to participate in a review exercise, which involves submitting a progress report to be reviewed by academic staff at the Institute, who will then meet with candidates to discuss their progress.
-The aim of the PhD review is to consider general academic progress on your thesis, plan your fieldwork, and assess the intellectual standard of the report submitted for review.
+Candidates for the PhD are reviewed formally on an annual basis at the end of the first and second year (during the third and seventh terms).
+All first-year students are required to participate in a review exercise, which involves submitting a progress report to be reviewed by academic staff at the Institute, who will then meet with candidates to discuss their progress.
+The PhD review aims to consider general academic progress on your thesis, plan your fieldwork, and assess the intellectual standard of the report submitted for review.
 Following successful completion of the review exercise and at the end of their probationary period, PhD candidates can be formally registered for the PhD.